The Same, Yet Different

 Spanish explorers were the first Europeans to pass through and try to settle.
 They built forts in the 1560s near Quaker Meadows (now Morganton) and at the Trading Ford by modern Spencer.
 These were strictly military installations, however, and both lasted fewer than two years.

-Sir Walter Raleigh founded the first English colony on the North American mainland in 1585, on Roanoke Island near today’s Manteo.
+The first English charter related to North Carolina was granted in a “patent” to Sir Walter Raleigh in 1584.
+The patent authorized Raleigh to colonize any “remote, heathen and barbarous lands, countries, and territories, not actually possessed of any Christian Prince, nor inhabited by Christian People…” This wording excluded the rights of the people who actually possessed these lands.
+Raleigh founded the first English colony on the North American mainland in 1585, on Roanoke Island near today’s Manteo.
 He named it “Virginia” for Queen Elizabeth, said to be a virgin.
 It was abandoned, and a few men left behind could not be found when Raleigh’s second group arrived in 1587.
 That one disappeared as well, and became known as the “Lost Colony.”

-Forty years after a successful English colony started in modern Virginia, a landowner from there made the next British foray.
-Nathanial Batts apparently bought land from Yeopim natives in the northeast corner of today’s N.C. as early as 1648.
+Forty years after a successful English colony started there, a landowner from Virginia made the next British foray.
+Nathanial Batts apparently bought land from Yeopims in the northeast corner of today’s N.C. as early as 1648.
 But he only lived there while trading with them.
 A patron had a combination home and trading post built for Batts around 1655.
-It was somewhere on what now is called Salmon Creek, across the Chowan River from modern Edenton.
+It was somewhere on what now is called Salmon Creek, across the Chowan River from modern Edenton (as shown on the map).

 Batts’ ownership became legal in 1660 when a deed was recorded in Virginia for his purchase.
-(Notice that the county recognized the Yeopim as the prior owners of the land.)
+(Notice that the county recognized Native Americans as the prior owners of the land.)
 This was the first act of British government in North Carolina.

 The Lord Proprietors

-In 1663, King Charles II of England gave all of what now is North and South Carolina, first called “Carolana” and then “Carolina” in his honor, to eight wealthy supporters.
+In 1663, King Charles II of England gave all of what now is North and South Carolina to eight wealthy supporters.
 These “Lord Proprietors” had helped him regain the throne after he was deposed.
 The Proprietors never visited Carolina, but each appointed a deputy, who apparently moved or lived here to represent him.
 Only a few hundred European-Americans lived in today’s N.C., mostly Virginia squatters here without permission.
 The large number of streams and swamps limited the available land and slowed growth.

 The charter granting the Proprietors the land, updated just two years later, treated Carolina as an extension of the feudal system.
 Under that, a nobleman was effectively the king of his land, answering only to Charles.
 Charles alone could declare war, but the colony could raise part-time defense forces called “militia.”